On the structure of certain valued fields

-Now we focus on tamely ramified extensions.
 For the tame case, we can calculate the lifting number.
+We denote a primitive $n$-th root of unity by $\zeta_n$.

-\begin{lemma} For a perfect field $k$ of characteristic $p$, let $K$ be the fraction field of the Witt ring $W(k)$ of $k$.
-For a positive integer $e$ prime to $p$, suppose that there is a prime divisor $l$ of $e$ such that $\zeta_{l^n}$ is in $k^{\times}$ and $\zeta_{l^{n+1}}$ is not in $k^{\times}$ for some $n$.
+\begin{lemma} Let $k$ be a perfect field of characteristic $p$ and let $K$ be the fraction field of $W(k)$.
+Let $e$ be a positive integer prime to $p$.
+Suppose that there is a prime divisor $l$ of $e$ such that $\zeta_{l^n}$ is in $k^{\times}$ and $\zeta_{l^{n+1}}$ is not in $k^{\times}$ for some $n>0$.
 Then there are two totally ramified extensions $L_1$ and $L_2$ of degree $e$ over $K$ which are not isomorphic over $\BQ$. \end{lemma}